Dear Luke and Leia,

 The Arc de Triomphe

-The first thing I think of when someone mentions the Arc de Triomphe is the movie European Vacation with Chevy Chase driving around the circle endlessly because none of the other drivers would let him change lanes.
+The first thing I think of when someone mentions the Arc de Triomphe is the movie European Vacation.
+In it, Chevy Chase drives around the circle endlessly because none of the other drivers would let him change lanes.
 So for what seems to be hours he pointed out the sights to his children, who were not amused.

 The other thing I think of when hearing the Arc de Triomphe (built between 1806 and 1836 for French soldiers who died in the revolution and Napoleonic wars), is the photos of Hitler admiring the Arc after conquering Paris.
 Neither seems very encouraging.